solidi/writing/05-deception-degenerate-ab-testing.md

 ### Example

-An example is a service that relies on the live location of the available liveries in the area — maybe those parked or on break, increasing that information to the user may deliver more engagement.
+An example is a service that relies on the live location of the available liveries in the area — maybe those parked or on break, increasing information will deliver engagement.

 ![Plenty of levels of information to reduce friction.](images/05-08.png)

 ### Group: “Shift, Adjust and Filter Information”

-We will try to adjust information or direct the user into some desired action by either giving or taking information away at measured points.
+We will try to adjust information or direct the user into a desired action by either giving or taking information away at measured points.
 Taking it a step further in tests, information manipulation can be targeted to identified groups of users.

 This wraps up the pattern examples. **Urgency**, **faking**, **scarcity**, **giving**, **hiding** are subjectively divisive.
 Are they unethical?